-- acting as the main point of contact for Open Awards - cascading Open Awards guidance to appropriate staff at the provider - providing information, advice and guidance to current and potential learners - attending Open Awards activities (e.g. training and briefings) - ensuring colleagues attend appropriate Open Awards events - supplying relevant, timely information to Open Awards - ensuring that grades are added to the Markbook in a timely manner - appointing and training tutors and internal verification staff ensuring compliance with Open Awards policies and procedures everyoping moderation and compliance reviews carried. overseeing moderation and compliance reviews carried out by Open Awards ensuring that actions are completed in a timely manner publicity and promotion of the Access to HE Diploma organising the Final Awards Board Organishing the Final Awards Board The Access to HE Coordinator need not personally carry ou all of these duties but must take responsibility for ensuring they are undertaken.
-Providers need to identify a senior manager with overall Senior Manager responsibility for Access to HE provision, including strategic management of Access to HE provision.
-Some: manage.
+Senior Manager Providers need to identify a senior manager with overall responsibility for Access to HE provision, including strategic management of Access to HE provision.
 Depending on the range of provision offered, there may be more than one manager at the provider.
 You must ensure that arrangements for delivery, assessment and quality assurance are equitable across the provider.
-Teaching staff must have the professional competence and skills to teach and assess Access to HE Diplomas, particularly in relation to the models of delivery being used.
-They must Tutors/ have expertise in the subject matter of the Access to HE Assessors Diploma being delivered.
+Tutors/ Assessors Teaching staff must have the professional competence and skills to teach and assess Access to HE Diplomas, particularly in relation to the models of delivery being used.
+They must have expertise in the subject matter of the Access to HE Diploma being delivered.
 Teaching staff must also have expertise in providing pre- and post-course guidance, including the criteria and selection process for progression to HE.
-Open Awards will direct all administration and course-related queries and information to this contact.
+Access to HE Administrator Open Awards will direct all administration and course-related queries and information to this contact.
 They will also be included in some of the curriculum correspondence.
 You may choose to have more than one administrator (usually for additional portal accounts) but you must identify a lead contact.
-The Access to HE Administrator has overall responsibility for the registration on Access to HE learners and any queries will Access to HE be direct to them.
-Administrator Certificates are always sent to this person and the site where the Access to HE Administrator is based as recorded with Open Awards as the correspondence address.
+The Access to HE Administrator has overall responsibility for the registration on Access to HE learners and any queries will be direct to them.
+Certificates are always sent to this person and the site where the Access to HE Administrator is based as recorded with Open Awards as the correspondence address.
 Occasionally, the Access to HE Coordinator and Administrator roles are carried out by the same person.
 A portal account is allocated to the Access to HE Administrator at your provider.
 Additional portal accounts can be provided although care should be taken to ensure that control of learner and course information is monitored centrally.
 Please note that by logging onto the secure portal, you are accepting the terms and conditions of use.
 These terms and conditions can be found on the log in screen when you input your credentials.
 Access to HE Inputter An optional role to provide a generic log in for the entry of Access to HE results.
 All results for a course run and ideally one pathway should be entered into the Secure Portal by one Portal account.
 The Access to HE inputter account allows multiple tutors to enter grades via the same log in, if required.